The benefits and pitfalls of mental accounting

 Are your answers to the two questions different?
 Chances are, a lot of people would spend most or all of the tax refund, treating it as a windfall and a chance to splurge a little.
 But they would save more, if not all, of the raise.
 After all, a $1,000 raise would be just $83 a month, before taxes.

 Let’s look at another example.
-Say you get a $1,000 bonus and, with the best of intentions, put the money away into a savings account.
+Say you get a $1,000 bonus and, with the best of intentions, you put the money away into a checking account.
 Meanwhile, you’re still paying down a high-interest-rate credit card every month.
-That means your savings are earning you 5% or less, but you’re still paying a monthly debt at 20% or more, all because of mental accounting.
+That means your savings are earning you close to 0%, but you’re still paying a monthly debt at 24% all because of mental accounting.
 Your mind has separated that $1,000 windfall from the money you spend on your credit card bill every month.
 While we always encourage saving where you can, sometimes it might make more sense to pay off a high-interest-rate credit card bill first.

 The good news is, there are ways to make mental accounting work in your favor.
-For example, it might help to think of separate savings buckets for current expenses, emergency savings, retirement savings and college savings for your children.
+For example, it might help to think of separate savings buckets for current expenses, emergency savings, retirement savings and, maybe, something specific like college savings for your children.
 Then if your car needs repairs, you’re not likely to dip into retirement savings if you already have a dedicated bucket of money for current expenses or emergency savings.

 You might actually have different financial accounts, not just mental accounts, for those different buckets.
 If you don’t have separate financial accounts for different buckets, then mental accounting can be a good way to protect your long-term goals from short-term needs or impulses.